 What skills do I need to become a Midwife?

 The right person will:

-- Be open to acquiring new skills and knowledge, that will aim to help keep mums and babies safe throughout pregnancy, birth and thereafter.
+- Be open to acquiring new skills and knowledge that’ll aim to help keep mums and babies safe throughout pregnancy, birth, and thereafter.

 - Be able to work well under pressure, as although pregnancy and childbirth are completely natural processes, they sometimes come with challenges or complications.

-- Be able to think quickly on your feet in case of an emergency.
+- Be able to think quickly on your feet in the case of an emergency.